aodr3w/order-book-engine-rs/README.md

 # Order Book Engine

-A high‑performance matching engine for multiple trading pairs, with REST & WebSocket APIs, persistent trade storage, a lightweight market‑maker, and a noisy traffic simulator.
+An order matching engine for multiple trading pairs, with REST & WebSocket APIs, persistent trade storage, a lightweight market‑maker, and a noisy traffic simulator.

 ## Features